arpitgo4/Express-React-Scaffold/README.md

 Client's development process will proxy all the API requests with '/api' in the URL to the backend server.

 ## Production
-### Scaffhold provides one production script
+### Scaffhold provides two production script
 ```
+# Build the client for production deployment
+npm run build-client:production

-# Build the client for production and start the backend server with 'forever' package
+# Build the client for production deployment and start the backend server with 'forever' package
 npm start
 ```